aniketjaiswal21/Trade_API/README.md

 * Install the project dependencies: pip install -r requirements.txt
 * Run the API server: python main.py
 * Access the API endpoints locally: http://localhost:8000/docs
+* For detailed approach, refer solution.txt.
-* For detailed documentation on the API endpoints, usage examples, and query parameters, refer to the API Documentation file.
+* For demonstration and implementation, refer to the following loom https://www.loom.com/share/1e7f8c068f104eb1b713b3af3b94b31e

 ## Contributions
 Contributions are welcome!
 If you find any issues, have suggestions for improvements, or want to add new features, feel free to open an issue or submit a pull request.